 The student will be introduced to the history and development of the modern state of Russia from the establishment of the Romanov dynasty through the Revolution of 1917 to Stalin, Perestroika and the collapse of the Soviet Union.
-Prerequisite: ENGL-101 or ENGL-111.
+Prerequisite: ENGL-101.
 (3 hours weekly)